zeek/zeek-docs/scripts/base/frameworks/notice/main.zeek.rst

    :zeek:enum:`Notice::ACTION_PAGE` actions.

-   :n: The record of notice data to email.
+   :param n: The record of notice data to email.

-   :dest: The intended recipient of the notice email.
+   :param dest: The intended recipient of the notice email.

-   :extend: Whether to extend the email using the
+   :param extend: Whether to extend the email using the
            ``email_body_sections`` field of *n*.

 .. zeek:id:: Notice::is_being_suppressed